 Free books, movies, software, music, and more

-See Dr. Rogers' Pinterest Board for OER for more open educational resources.
+See Dr. Rogers' Pinterest Board for OER for more free resources.

 This e-newspaper is composed of tweets from Sandra Rogers' twitter list of educational innovators and tech leaders.
 The content is amazing because it's crowd sourced from experts in the field.
 As editor, she strives to headline the most relevant and timely content to support professional excellence in using technology for the pursuit of knowledge.